matasarei/json-rpc/README.md

 A simple JSON-RPC client/server that just works.

-This is fork of `matasarei/JsonRPC` which in turn is a fork of `fguillot/JsonRPC`.
+Complete fork of `fguillot/JsonRPC` with community fixes and improvements.

 Features
 --------